KlunkyKitchenKnife/notes/README.md

 # Notes
-Repository of notes from various subjects.
+Repository of notes for various subjects.

+For now, this will include:
+- Physics
+- Chemistry
+- Biology
+- Political Theory